 MIMES is part of the Camden Fringe, which must be a fantastic experience – what does the Camden Fringe mean to you?

 It means a lot – it’s means a lot to all three of us, in a big way and in different ways.
 I mean, obviously, for my colleagues, it’s a big and important experience for them because they’ve never performed in London before, let alone the UK.
 You know, everyone has this idea of going over to London, wow, to perform –

 – So are they coming over for this?
 You’re not all local to London now?

-Ah, the beauty of mime!
 So there you have it!
-I’ll be reviewing MIMES on August 20th and I can’t wait – it sounds like a fantastic show – you can snap up your tickets here.
-Look out for the review and Part II of my interview with Samuel, in which we chat about all things theatre!
+I’ll be reviewing MIMES on August 20th 2017 and it sounds like a fantastic show – you can snap up your tickets here.
+Look out for the review and Part II of my interview with Samuel, in which we chat about all things theatre.